fafner8/Manabi/README.md

 # Credits

-The example sentences and audio recordings were taken from the following decks: Core2k6k, Core10k, Tango, Kaishi 1.5k, 4,217 Japanese Sentences, glossika, A Frequency Dictionary of Japanese, JLPT N5 Kanji JPod101, jpdb, and a few anime and TV shows soundtracks.
+The example sentences and audio recordings were taken from the following decks: Core2k6k, Core10k, Tango, Kaishi 1.5k, 4,217 Japanese Sentences, glossika, A Frequency Dictionary of Japanese, JLPT N5 Kanji JPod101, jpdb, and a few anime, video game and TV shows soundtracks.